yunapahk/doctor_who_react/README.md

 ![10th Doctors Box](police_box.jpeg)

 ## Objectives

-Learn about Thinking in React, use the activity to apply what you've learned.

 Doctor Who's Police Box is a T.A.R.D.I.S (Time and Relative Dimension In Space), a fantastical space ship that can fly through time and space and other mind-bending-ly impossible situations.
 It can go _anywhere_.

-Today, you're going to help the T.A.R.D.I.S. navigate through a React App in the form of an object
+Help T.A.R.D.I.S. navigate through a React App in the form of an object

 ```js
 const tardis = {